UCLouvain-CBIO/scpdata/inst/README.md

 6. Eventually add experimental code in the `vignettes/scpdata.Rmd` vignette and add utility functions in `scpdata/R/utils.R` script if needed

-# From Specht et al. 2019
+# Specht et al. 2019

+*Specht, Harrison, Edward Emmott, Toni Koller, and Nikolai Slavov.
+2019.
+“High-Throughput Single-Cell Proteomics Quantifies the Emergence of Macrophage Heterogeneity.” bioRxiv. https://doi.org/10.1101/665307.*

 The 3 data files are available on the [SlavovLab](https://scope2.slavovlab.net/docs/data) website.
 The available files are: